hbctraining/Training-modules/Intermediate_shell/lessons/advanced_lessons.md

 ## md5sum

 Sometimes you are copying files between two locations and you want to ensure the copying went smoothly or are interested to see if two files are the same.
-Checksums can be thought of as an alphanumeric fingerprint for a file and they are used to ensure that two files are the same. `md5sum` is one common checksum. ***Importantly, it is theorectically possible that two different files have the same md5sum, but it is practically nearly impossible.*** The syntax for checking the md5sum of a file is:
+Checksums can be thought of as an alphanumeric fingerprint for a file and they are used to ensure that two files are the same.
+It is common for people/insitutions to provide an list of md5sums for files that are availible to download. `md5sum` is one common checksum. ***Importantly, it is theorectically possible that two different files have the same md5sum, but it is practically nearly impossible.*** The syntax for checking the md5sum of a file is:

 ```
 md5sum <file>
 ```